How can an incumbent go beyond the boundaries of its traditional business and become a tech giant?

-Ping An is now the most valuable insurance group worldwide and ranks 7th in the Forbes Global 2000 (a ranking of the world’s top 2,000 public companies).
-Ping An began by selling property and casualty insurance but soon expanded to banking and financial services.
-While firmly rooted in finance, the company invested heavily in new technologies and launched an array of spin-offs that operate far beyond the boundaries of its traditional business.
-How exactly did Ping An transform its solid but predictable businesses, like life insurance, to enable it to become a tech disrupter?
+Ping An is now the most valuable insurance group worldwide and ranks seventh in the Forbes Global 2000 ranking of public companies.
+Ping An began in 1988 by selling property and casualty insurance, but soon expanded to banking and financial services.
+Although firmly rooted in finance, the company invested heavily in new technologies and launched an array of spin-offs that operate far beyond the boundaries of its traditional business.
+How exactly did Ping An transform its solid but predictable businesses, like life insurance, to enable it to become a tech disruptor?

 THE BROADER ISSUE

-The rise of tech giants, such as Alibaba and Tencent, not only unlocked new waves of growth through the Internet, but did so in a way that had never before seen in the traditional economy -- the sector in which Ping An was rooted.
-Peter Ma, the Founder and Chairman of Ping An, observed the internet economy had a ubiquitous quality to it, and affected the way people worked, lived and played.
+The rise of tech giants such as Alibaba and Tencent not only unlocked new waves of growth through the internet, but did so in a way that had never before been seen in the traditional economy – the sector in which Ping An was rooted.
+Peter Ma, the founder and chairman of Ping An, observed the internet economy’s ubiquitous quality, which affected the way people worked, lived and played.
 Whether in e-commerce, mobile payments, games or texting, little was left untouched, including insurance and other financial services.
-Ma felt restless; he did not want Ping An to be left behind.
+Ma did not want Ping An to be left behind.

 Moreover, the world is changing how companies are evaluated.
-In 2006, among the world’s ten most valuable companies, three are banks (HSBC, Citigroup and Bank of America) and the leading sectors were energy and financial services.
-By 2019, the top ten was dominated by tech-related groups, and only one bank made the top ten.
+In 2006, among the world’s ten most valuable companies, three were banks (HSBC, Citigroup and Bank of America), and the leading sectors were energy and financial services.
+By 2019, the top ten was dominated by tech-related groups, and only one bank was there.
 This change reflects broader trends in company valuation.
-Value is increasingly being attributed to intangible assets – brand, know-how, IP and data.
-Valuation linked to tangible assets has decreased and asset-heavy organizations are not being rewarded by investors (see Figure 1).
+Value is increasingly being attributed to intangible assets – brand, know-how, intellectual property (IP) and data.
+Valuation linked to tangible assets has decreased, and asset-heavy organizations are not being rewarded by investors (see Figure 1).

 Empowering financial services with technologies

 In 2013, digitalization such as cloud computing was still a fringe phenomenon.
-Ma anticipated the trend and had begun to prepare Ping An by investing aggressively in the cloud.
+Peter Ma anticipated the trend and began to prepare Ping An by investing aggressively in the cloud.
 Jessica Tan, an MIT graduate and former McKinsey partner, was tasked with moving all of Ping An’s proprietary IT systems to the cloud.
-Tan later became one of the three Co-CEOs under peter Ma.
+Tan later became one of three co-CEOs under Ma.
 She recalled: